KSP-KOS/KOS/doc/source/structures/vessels/vesselsensors.rst

     :access: Get only
     :type: :struct:`Vector`

-    Accelleration the vessel is undergoing.
+    Acceleration the vessel is undergoing.
 A combination of both the gravitational pull and the engine thrust.

 .. attribute:: VesselSensors:PRES